Carmen Calvo: Minister of Culture

 In January 2004, she made the leap to national politics when the Secretary-General of the Socialist Workers' Party, Zapatero, created a "committee of notables" to advise him on his run to the premiership and appointed her a member of that committee.
 In the Spanish general election in March 2004, she was elected to the Congress of Deputies, representing Córdoba.
 She was subsequently appointed Minister of Culture in April by the new Prime Minister of Spain, José Luis Rodríguez Zapatero.

 As Minister of Culture, Calvo was an outspoken opponent of copyright piracy, and in 2005 her department spent around one million euros on a campaign to educate the public about the importance of intellectual property.
 However, she was criticised by music industry officials for her statement that intellectual property is "not an absolute right".
 Her decision to transfer documents from the General Archive of the Spanish Civil War to the Autonomous community of Catalonia was controversial.

-Because of the bad results of the previous year in the Spanish cinema, in 2007 Calvo presented a draft law that forces the movie theaters to shown European films (at least a 25%).
+Because of the bad results of the previous year in the Spanish cinema, in 2007 Calvo presented a draft law that would force movie theaters to show European films (at least a 25%).
 This was rejected by most of the film industry and they went to strike on 18 June 2007, a strike followed by a 93% of the industry.
 Minister Calvo was replaced in July 2007 and her successor approved this law with big modifications in late 2007.

 She was one of the ministers with worst approval ratings and was replaced in July 2007 by César Antonio Molina.